Course code Filz2002

 Requirements for awarding credit points

-Study process in part-time distance learning is organised in accordance with the Order of the Vice-Rector of Studies No. 2.4.-5/59 On distance learning procedures at LBTU.
+The study process in part-time distance learning is organised in accordance with Order of the Vice-Rector for Studies No. 2.4-8/54 on distance learning procedures at LBTU.
 Study courses are scheduled for each semester according to the study plan.
-The students learn the topics included in the study course independently, using the materials created and placed by the lecturer in the e-studies (Moodle).
-Feedback on the learning of lecture and seminar topics in distance learning is organised in the form of self-assessment tests, discussion forums and independent work, as well as in face-to-face or online consultations, lectures and final examinations according to the timetable.
+Students acquire the topics covered in each course independently, using the materials prepared and uploaded by the lecturer in the e-studies environment (Moodle).
+Feedback on the learning of lecture and seminar topics is provided through self-assessment tests, discussion forums, and individual tasks, as well as during face-to-face or online consultations, lectures, and final examinations, according to the timetable.

 Description of the organization and tasks of students’ independent work

 During the studies the student develops, submits and presents 2 works in the indicated time: 1.
-Argumentation analysis; 2.
+Logic fallacies, argumentation and polemics, unfair methods of polemics, solutions of answers; 2.
 Preparation of a speech on an independently chosen topic.

 Criteria for Evaluating Learning Outcomes